Recherchez sur le site

 • Robust engineering;

-• Safety of systems, industrial reliability;
+• System dependability, industrial reliability;

 • Product-process data analysis (data-analysis);*